Why study this course

 This module will examine some of the causes of challenging behaviour in the early years and will identify some of the strategies for managing behaviour in early years settings and schools.
 You will explore the shared responsibilities of parents, professionals and support agencies, alongside government and local authority policy.

 This module allows you to design and conduct an in depth study of personal interest and/or related to potential future training or employment.
-It will enable you to contribute to the work of your placement setting, creating and leaving a ‘legacy’ from your research as you make the transition from ‘knowledge consumer’ to ‘knowledge producer’.
+A focus on action research methodology, the links between literature and design and a consideration of ways in

 You will be introduced to leadership and management theories, including historical concepts of leadership and styles of leadership emanating from conceptual understandings, e.g. transformational, transactional and distributed leadership.
 Functional approaches to leadership analysis and working with professionals through team work and the application of different leadership styles will be critiqued, e.g. Belbin, Tuckman, and Adair.